mahmoud-azadeh/CFAR10-Cpp/README.md

 unsigned int num_val   = 1000;  // number of validation samples
  ```
  -----
- The object `cfa10` is an instance of the class `cfar`, it is assumed the the CFAR10 binary files are saved at the folder `"./cifar-10-binary/"`.
+ The object `cfa10` is an instance of the class `cfar`, it is assumed that the CFAR10 binary files are saved at the folder `"./cifar-10-binary/"`.
+ The `cfar` class reads the binary files and creates three datasets: train, validation, and test.
+Each dataset contains three variables: `X`, `y`, and `cardinality`.
+These variables correspond to features, labels, and the length of the dataset, respectively.
 ```Cpp
 std::string dir = "./cifar-10-binary/"; // the folder path for CAFAR10 files
 uiuc::cfar cfar10(dir, num_train, num_test, num_val);